lunduniversity.lu.se

 Oct 20: Workshop essayistic writing in science

 The workshop will be held in Gothenburg on Oct 20, afternoon.
-The program include open lectures and a workshop for a smaller group.

 Panel discussion on the topic Experiments